space-physics/maidenhead/README.md

 takes Maidenhead location string and returns top-left lat, lon of Maidenhead grid square.

+The `center=True` option outputs lat lon of the center of provided maidenhead grid square, instead of the default southwest corner.

 ## Command Line

 The command line interface takes either decimal degrees for "latitude longitude" or the Maidenhead locator string: